code-of-kai/git_veil/README.md

 ## Security Notes

 GitFoil is production-ready but hasn't undergone a formal security audit.
+Do your own research if the stakes are high.

 Before using in high-stakes environments:
 - Get a code review from a cryptographer
 - Consider penetration testing
 - Run fuzzing on the parsers
 - Evaluate whether the shared key model fits your threat model
-- Maybe ask yourself if you really need six layers (we did, and the answer was unclear, but here we are)
+- Maybe ask yourself if you really need six layers (depends on your relationship with paranoia)

 Or just use it anyway.
 We're not your boss.

-**Disclaimer:** The author is not a cryptography expert.
-GitFoil uses well-established libraries and competition-winning algorithms, but do your own research if the stakes are high.

 ### Known Limitations